SharinaS/Cloud-Engineering-Fundamentals/security_general.md

 # Inspector

-Automated security assessment service for your EC2 instance(s).
+Automated **security assessment** service for your EC2 instance(s).

 * Looks for common vulnerabilities in the EC2 instance
   * "These patches need to be applied"
+* Looks for deviations from security best practices

 Helps improve sercurity and compliance of applications deployed on AWS.

-You install it into your instance
+You *install it into your instance*

 A report is produced after evaluation.